magahet/ml4trading/mc2_p2/README.md

 #### Momentum strategy graph

 Using a signal buffer value of 0.005 results in only five trades during the period.
 These happen at major inflection points, with the exception of one minor movement captured in March, '09.
 This illustrates the limitation of the strategy as it's not immune to picking up false trending indicators.
 However, at least over this period, the large overall trends were captured with the ROC on SMA indicator, as can be seen in Figure 3.
+It's also worth mentioning that if we consider the transaction cost of placing orders, a strategy with so few trades would be advantageous.

 ![Momentum Strategy](output/ms.png "Momentum Strategy")